Inne-Lemstra/PBfB/This_is_the_grade_I_deserve.md

 Christoph send me a colaboration request for my bible reader project I once created This was abasic project to practise R string manipulation statements, it isn't Anything sophisticated.
 I don't mind him collaborating but its probably smarter to let him fork it on his own.
-Lets see what he thinks about thi.
+Lets see what he thinks about this.
 ![fig1](./pics/christ_request.png)

+Some in our Fairytail collaboration is using windows.
+So everytime she write a part and uses git add --all she will also commit the .txt~ which windows makes for open programs.
+This is annoying because now we have a lot of useless files in our repo
+I openend an issue were I proposed to make a .gitignore file so files ending in ~ won't be uploaded any more.
+I did that and closed the issue.